-In keynote speeches or in smaller conversations, Charles Montgomery and other members of the Happy City team will share inspiring stories from cities around the world.
+Through in-person and remote keynote presentations or in smaller conversations, Charles Montgomery and other members of the Happy City team will share inspiring stories from cities around the world.
 Our visual presentations draw lessons from science, innovative urban activism, and our own participatory experiments.
 We can also produce custom-made presentations based on your specific objectives.

 We’ve recently led conversations on design and wellbeing with entities as varied as the World Health Organization, Canada’s National Capital Commission, the EcoDistricts Summit, Futurewise, the government of Mexico City, The City of Auckland and Arlington County Commuter Services.